atk4/data/docs/results.rst

     }

 .. warning:: Currently ATK Data does not create new copy of your model object for
     every row.
-Instead the same object is re-used, simply $item->data is modified by the iterator.
+Instead the same object is re-used, simply $item->getDataRef() is modified by the iterator.
 For new users this may be surprising that $item is the same object through the iterator, but for now it's the most CPU-efficient way.